History, tourist information, and nearby accommodation

 Around the house are 17 acres of enjoyable Victorian gardens, including a sunken parterre, rose garden, ravine garden, and a conservatory designed by James Wyatt.
 The estate surrounding the house stretches to an enormous 1400 acres, with a deer park that existed in the medieval period, moorland, and park.
 On the crest of a hill in the park, overlooking the house, is The Cage, a Gothic style hunting tower built in the 18th century.

 Address: Disley, Stockport, Cheshire, England, SK12 2NR

 Attraction Type: Historic House

-Location: on A6, 6 miles SE of Stockport
+Location: on the A6, 6 miles SE of Stockport